bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 ## Beta Version

 This project is in early stages of development.
 Feel free to experiment with it, but refrain from using it in production for now.

-Although, the SDK will follow semver after the first major release, it will have breaking changes between minor versions until then.
+Although the SDK will follow semver after the first major release, it will have breaking changes between minor versions until then.

-Some current limitations are that it's not possible to use native PiP (read more further down) or listen to all available events.
+Some current limitations are that it's not currently possible to listen to all available events.

 See the [release notes][ReleaseNotes] for status and progress.